For this driver, please select SBIG Universal on the Setup tab.

 Ext.
 Trigger enables the external trigger mode.
 When on, the camera will not start exposing immediately when the Expose button is clicked.
 Instead, the camera will wait until an external trigger signal is received.
 Only certain models support this feature.
 Contact SBIG for information on connecting an external trigger.

-When using the integrated autoguider, turn on the Dual Chip Mode check box on the Setup tab.
+When using the integrated autoguider, which includes any "external guide head" controlled through the camera, turn on the Dual Chip Mode check box on the Setup tab.

 A set of Advanced settings are also available for the camera.
 These settings can be changed using the camera setup dialog, before connecting, or changed while connected using the Options button on the Settings tab of the CCD Control Window.